 Kindergartners work toward the Lion rank.
 The Lion rank is earned by completing five adventures.
-Although participation with an adult partner is required for all Lion awards, recognition items are for the Scouts only.
+Lions introduce Scouts and their adult partners to the excitement of Cub Scouting.
+Although participation with an adult partner is required for all Lion activities, recognition items are for the Scouts only.